-Because AMG is structured as a holding company, substantially all of the cash flow at the parent company level consists of distributions received from the Affiliates.
-Borrowings under AMG's new \$300 million senior credit facility (the "Credit Facility") with a syndicate of banks managed by Chase Manhattan Bank, of which \$ will be outstanding upon completion of the Offerings (at an assumed initial public offering price of \$ per share) and the receipt and application of the proceeds therefrom, are secured by AMG's interests in the Affiliates.
+Because AMG is structured as a holding company, all of the cash flow at the parent company level consists of distributions received from the Affiliates.
+Borrowings under the Credit Facility, of which \$ will be outstanding upon completion of the Offerings (at an assumed initial public offering price of \$ per share) and the receipt and application of the proceeds therefrom, are secured by AMG's interests in the Affiliates.